9 of the Best Foods to Eat During Chemotherapy

 Gravy combats dry mouth

 If your dry mouth—a common side effect of chemo—makes swallowing difficult, try moistening your food by covering it with sauces, gravies, or even low fat milk, the American Cancer Society (ACS) suggests.
 Liquefying foods in a blender will also help your meal go down a little easier.
+Give this vegan mushroom gravy recipe a try.

 Rice and bananas for diarrhea